Rathod-Kuldeepsingh/Rathod-Kuldeepsingh/README.md

 ## 💫 About Me:
 🚀 Passionate about building secure and innovative digital experiences.
-📚 I have a strong foundation in software development and an evolving interest in **cybersecurity**, especially in penetration testing.
+📚 I have a strong foundation in software development and an evolving interest in **Android/IOS Development**, especially in Ios Developer.
-💻 Currently diving deeper into cybersecurity while working on **web development projects**.
+💻 Currently working on **Flutter development projects**.

 ---